Harris County Precinct 4 Service Center

 PGAL also led the design for Phase 2 of this project, an expansion of the Service Center to incorporate essential facilities for the Precinct’s Road and Bridge Maintenance Team.
 The work included expansion of the site development while maintaining the overall low impact development approach.
 The buildings added during this phase include a single-story enclosed Vehicle Maintenance Shop; single-story open Vehicle Storage Shelter with wash bay and locker facilities; 10-bay and 12-bay open Vehicles Shelter and Storage Building; and a High-Water Rescue Vehicle Shelter.

 All Phase 2 structures were designed as pre-engineered metal buildings (PEMB) to match the Phase 1 Warehouse Shop.
 The project also includes a public transfer station for receiving materials to be recycled and storm debris.
-The project is currently on-track to achieve LEED Gold certification.

 - Net-Zero project that includes photovoltaic panels (solar panels), geothermal energy system, and low impact development (LID)